-Member subscriptions payable consists of funds received by unaffiliated investors which have been used to purchase real estate investments.
-The payables accrue interest at 8% per annum and convert to equity contributions on the first day following the quarter end in which the funds were used.
-As of December 31, 2016, the Fund recorded a liability of \$2,635,000.
-All subscriptions payable and accrued interest outstanding at December 31, 2016 were converted to equity contributions on January 1, 2017.
+Member subscriptions payable consists of funds received by unaffiliated investors, which may be deployed to purchase real estate investments.
+If deployed, the payables convert to a short term note and accrue interest at 8% per annum.
+The short-term note will convert to equity contributions on the first day following the quarter end in which the funds were used.
+As of December 31, 2017, the Fund recorded a subscription liability of \$3,275,000 and a short-term note liability of \$0.
+As of December 31, 2016, the Fund recorded a subscription liability of \$0 and a short-term note liability of \$2,635,000.
+All short-term notes at year end are converted to equity on the first day of the next year.